milenmk/laravel-simple-data-tables-and-forms/docs/tables/configuration.md

 # Configuration

-Laravel Simple Datatables provides a comprehensive configuration system to customize the behavior and appearance of your tables.
+Laravel Simple Datatables And Forms provides a comprehensive configuration system to customize the behavior and appearance of your tables.

 ## Publishing the Configuration